contagon/handbook/handbook/30-callings-in-the-church.md

 If a member in good standing gives a dissenting vote when someone is presented to be sustained, the presiding officer or another assigned priesthood officer confers with the dissenting member in private after the meeting.
 The officer determines whether the dissenting vote was based on knowledge that the person who was presented is guilty of conduct that should disqualify him or her from serving in the position.
 Dissenting votes from nonmembers need not be considered.

+In unusual circumstances, ward members may need to begin service in a calling before they can be presented for a sustaining vote.
+When this occurs, a member of the bishopric presents them for a ratifying vote as soon as reasonable.
+He adapts the process outlined above for presenting a person for a sustaining vote.
+This includes providing an opportunity for ward members to give an opposing vote.

-When, as an exception, new stake officers need to begin their service before the next stake conference or stake general priesthood meeting in which they would normally be sustained, they should be sustained in the sacrament meetings of the wards and branches of the stake.
+As an exception, new stake officers may need to begin their service before the next stake conference or stake general priesthood meeting in which they would normally be sustained.
+When this occurs, they should be sustained in the sacrament meetings of the wards and branches of the stake.
 These sustainings should be kept to a minimum.
 Members of the stake presidency or high council present the sustainings.

+In unusual circumstances, stake members may need to begin service in a calling before they can be presented for a sustaining vote in a general stake meeting or in sacrament meetings.
+When this occurs, a member of the stake presidency or high council presents them for a ratifying vote as soon as reasonable.
+This includes providing an opportunity for members to give an opposing vote.

 ## 30.4 Setting Apart Officers and Teachers